Reveal-AI-DE/GenFlow/README.md

 ![Endpoint Badge][ui-pulls-url]
 [![LinkedIn][linkedin-img]][linkedin-url]

-**GenFlow** is an open-source, low-code GenAI platform that empowers organizations to build and manage Generative AI assistants that automate routine writing tasks and enhance access to internal knowledge.
+**GeniFlow** is an open-source, low-code GenAI platform that empowers organizations to build and manage Generative AI assistants that automate routine writing tasks and enhance access to internal knowledge.

-## Designed for flexibility and collaboration, GenFlow enables teams to 🌟:
+## Designed for flexibility and collaboration, GeniFlow enables teams to 🌟:
 - Create and deploy custom AI assistants tailored to their workflows.
 - Select and configure the language models best suited for their needs.
 - Monitor usage patterns and performance through built-in analytics.
 - Operate in a team-based environment where each team can maintain its own assistants and dedicated knowledge base.

-Whether you're streamlining documentation, automating reports, or enabling internal support bots, GenFlow helps you harness the power of GenAI — faster, smarter, and with minimal coding.
+Whether you're streamlining documentation, automating reports, or enabling internal support bots, GeniFlow helps you harness the power of GenAI — faster, smarter, and with minimal coding.

-Watch the [YouTube video](https://www.youtube.com/watch?v=tP5Ox9R0naA&t=10s&ab_channel=RevealAI) to see how to get started with GenFlow and learn how to:
+Watch the [YouTube video](https://www.youtube.com/watch?v=tP5Ox9R0naA&t=10s&ab_channel=RevealAI) to see how to get started with GeniFlow and learn how to:

 - 🔧 **Create an API Endpoint** – Set up and configure a backend API for your GenAI integration.
 - ✍️ **Create a Prompt** – Design and test custom prompts for specific writing or Q&A tasks.